Key figures on guest data management in the hotel industry

 Guests who share their data have higher expectations of their experience

-75% of consumers expect faster service and 74% better personalization when they provide more data. - Source: Salesforce 2023 report , Focus on guest connected
+75% of consumers expect faster service and 74% better personalization when they provide more data. - Source: Salesforce 2023 report , State of the connected customer

-80% of consumers say that customer experiences should be better given all the data collected by companies, a figure that rises to 85% for professional buyers. - Source: Salesforce 2023 Report , Focus on guest connected
+80% of consumers say that customer experiences should be better given all the data collected by companies, a figure that rises to 85% for professional buyers. - Source: Salesforce 2023 Report , State of the connected customer

 As for French consumers, more than half criticize companies for using data solely for their own purposes, and not for the convenience of customers: